react-navigation/react-navigation.github.io/versioned_docs/version-7.x/auth-flow.md

 We'll use `React.useReducer` and `React.useContext` in this guide.
 But if you're using a state management library such as Redux or Mobx, you can use them for this functionality instead.
 In fact, in bigger apps, a global state management library is more suitable for storing authentication tokens.
 You can adapt the same approach to your state management library.

-First we'll need to create a context for auth where we can expose necessary methods:
+First we'll need to create a context for auth where we can expose the necessary methods:

 ```js
 import * as React from 'react';